 Windows VPS Hosting

-With default Windows VPS configuration, you may find php.ini file at the following path.
-You just need to edit this file using any editor such as Notepad++, set values for php directives, disable/enable variables and save the file.
-Please note that changes you made at php.ini file located at above path will be reflected globally.
-It will affect all php websites hosted on your server.
+With the default Windows VPS configuration, you may find the php.ini file at the following path.
+You just need to edit this file using any editor such as Notepad++, set values for PHP directives, disable/enable variables, and save the file.
+Please note that changes you made to the php.ini file located at the above path will be reflected globally.
+It will affect all PHP websites hosted on your server.

 C:\Program Files (x86)\PHP\v5.X

-To verify that php.ini file is being loaded from website’s wwwroot folder (path where you have uploaded php.ini file with custom changes), you will need to create a phpinfo page.
-A phpinfo page shows all of your php environment settings.
-A phpinfo page is simply a php page with the following code.
+To verify that the php.ini file is being loaded from the website’s wwwroot folder (the path where you have uploaded the php.ini file with custom changes), you will need to create a phpinfo page.
+A phpinfo page shows all of your PHP environment settings.
+A phpinfo page is simply a PHP page with the following code.

 <?php phpinfo(); ?>

-You can verify that php.ini is loaded from the correct path by searching “Loaded Configuration File” via browser's search feature ( Ctrl + f ).
-Similarly, you can also search for custom settings you have done to php.ini file and verify that those settings have been reflected.
+You can verify that php.ini is loaded from the correct path by searching “Loaded Configuration File” via the browser's search feature ( Ctrl + f ).
+Similarly, you can also search for custom settings you have made to the php.ini file and verify that those settings have been reflected.

 Windows Shared Hosting

-Windows Shared Hosting customers can submit the ticket from client area to set custom php.ini file in their website.
+Hence, Windows Shared Hosting customers can submit a ticket from the client area to set a custom php.ini file on their website.

 Linux VPS & Linux Shared Hosting

-Linux VPS & Linux Shared Hosting customers can refer to this article to make custom php variable settings via php.ini file.
+Linux VPS & Linux Shared Hosting customers can refer to this article to make custom PHP variable settings via the php.ini file.

-- php.ini file path can be different, if you have made changes in VPS' default php configuration or you have installed additional php version in VPS.
+php.ini file path can be different if you have made changes in the VPS's default PHP configuration or you have installed an additional PHP version in the VPS.